Negation: 'Non', 'No', 'Neanche', 'Nemmeno'

 Il mio collega non capisce questo contratto; nemmeno il direttore lo capisce.

-(My colleague doesn't understand this contract; nemmeno the director understands it.)
+(My colleague doesn’t understand this contract; neither does the director.)

 5. Hint Hint (Neanch'io) Io non lavoro domani. (esprimi accordo con la frase negativa: anche tu non lavori)